KalciferKandari/blender_remap/readme.md

 - **Make a copy of the project folder, very important.**
 - Close all Blender windows, all of them.
-- Open the '.blend' file where the script will be run using 'blender file_name.blend'.
+- Use the command 'blender file_name.blend' to open the '.blend' file where the script will be run.
 - Link the script to the internal text editor.
 - Select the single DupliGroup to be made the source.
 - Make sure the DupliGroup has its transforms zeroed.